Geography KS3: Plate tectonics

 Points for discussion:

-After watching the video, students could develop case studies about locations where the three types of plate boundary are found.
+After watching the film, students could develop case studies about locations where the three types of plate boundary are found.

 Students could investigate what life is like at each type of plate boundary and how human life has adapted to the physical environment created by the movement of these plates.